 Types of Haze

-Transmission haze is defined as the forward scattering of light from the surface of a nearly clear specimen viewed in transmission.
+Transmittance haze is defined as the forward scattering of light from the surface of a nearly clear specimen viewed in transmittance.
 Normally, light scattered back through the sample is not included.
 Also, only light scattered more than 2.5° from the incident light is considered to contribute to haze.
 When measuring haze, the percentage of light diffusely scattered compared to the total light transmitted is reported.

 Measurements Using Current HunterLab Instruments